godaddy/procfilter/README.md

 ![Blocked Message](screenshots/blocked_ui.png)

-Windows `Event Log` can be customized to provide a convenient view of ProcFilter's events with the following steps:
+The Windows `Event Log` can be customized to provide a convenient view of ProcFilter's events with the following steps:

 ![Create Custom View](screenshots/custom_view_1.png)
 ![Set the Source to ProcFilter](screenshots/custom_view_2.png)